anton-k/talks/csound-journal/Csound-expression-paper.md

 > :r
 ~~~

-I'd like to experiment in the interpreter then I save the parts I like to sme module reload it
+I like to experiment in the interpreter then I save the parts I like to some module, reload it
 to the interpreter and start to build the next values on top of the things I've defined before.